5605 NE 179th Street

 Baxter & Bella:

 Online puppy training.
-We just partnered with Baxter & Bella.
+We partnered with Baxter & Bella.
 Baxter & Bella is an online puppy training company.
 If you are being added to this litter right when the litter is being born, you have 8 weeks to get ready for your new addition!
 Baxter & Bella can help with potty training, socialization, kennel training and much more.
-We partnered with Baxter & Bella at the onset of COVID19.
-We had 24 puppies in our private group lessons, and we are having to postpone classes for now due to the shelter in place order.
 Baxter & Bella are completely online classes.
 They have videos, PDF’s and you can schedule private video lessons and or telephone calls with a lifetime membership.
 This is a fabulous resource to have.
 The content they have on their website is immense.
 We feel this is a great investment in your puppy.
 Use code MLA for 25% OFF Lifetime Membership $178.50 with a discount code (reg. $238).
 Check out the tab on the Family Page for Baxter and Bella Training We’ve had numerous families sign up for this and they are loving it!
 This is a great tool for the kids as well.
 Several of our home-schooling families are picking this system up for their kids.
 It’s a great way to teach puppy ownership/responsibility.

-If you are getting a mini puppy you puppy will most likely eat ¼ cup per meal plus a big spoonful of the wet canned Pork and Venison mixed together.
-Be sure to soak the kibble in hot water with a big spoonful of wet food on top and soak your vitamins and joint supplements at this time to soften them up.
+If you are getting a mini puppy you puppy will most likely eat ¼ cup per meal.
+Be sure to soak the kibble in hot water and soak your vitamins and joint supplements at this time to soften them up.
 Kibble should soak for 15 minutes prior to feeding it to your puppy.
 Mediums will usually eat ½ c per meal maybe a little less.
 We will review the quantity at the time of puppy pick up.